-Sandra Milliken is an internationally-acclaimed Australian composer of mainly choral music, with her own series Choral Vivace published by Edition Peters, London.
+Sandra Milliken is an internationally-acclaimed Australian choral music composer and arranger, with her own series Choral Vivace published by Edition Peters, London.
+Her other compositions and arrangements are published through Sulasol (Helsinki), Gehrmans Musikförlag (Stockholm) and Sheet Music Press (Berkeley, CA).

 Like many students studying Music at secondary school and university, I had, on various occasions, tried my hand at composing small snippets of instrumental and vocal music.
 But I had never given it serious consideration as a career path.